Sales · Commercial

 Chasen Companies will combine the site with an adjoining parcel at 1400 Aliceanna Street and redevelop the combined site into The Whitney, a 272-unit luxury apartment project with more than 70,000 square feet of retail amenity space, according to the company.
 The property will consist of 100 one-bedroom and 72 two-bedroom units.

-“Successfully navigating through Baltimore City’s Historical and Architectural Preservation process and receiving timely entitlements for the new development plan was also a significant factor in achieving the market value for this property,” Rouse said.
+“Successfully navigating through Baltimore City’s Historical and Architectural Preservation process and receiving timely entitlements for the new development plan was also a significant factor in achieving the market value for this property,” Rouse said in a statement.

 Situated between the Harbor East and Fells Point sections of Baltimore, the site is bounded by Fleet Street, Aliceanna Street and South Spring Street.